bradfordcondon/website-deprecated/_posts/2017-01-10-expanding-your-horizons-comes-to-kentucky.md

 permalink: /?p=605
 image: /wp-content/uploads/2017/01/logo_nonet.jpg
 categories:
+  - Outreach
-  - Uncategorized
+  - Science
 ---

-I&#8217;m excited to announce that, a collaboration between Dr. Ellen Crocker, Dr. Susan Odom and myself has secured an NSF EPSCoR (National Science Foundation Experimental Program to Stimulate Competitive Research) grant to bring a science conference for young girls to University of Kentucky.
+I'm excited to announce that, a collaboration between Dr. Ellen Crocker, Dr. Susan Odom and myself has secured an NSF EPSCoR (National Science Foundation Experimental Program to Stimulate Competitive Research) grant to bring a science conference for young girls to University of Kentucky.
 The conference, an extension of the [Expanding Your Horizons (EYH) network](http://www.eyhn.org/), is a great opportunity for young girls, as well as undergraduate and graduate students.
 The conference will be held April 29, 2017.

 &nbsp;